Corresponding with Members of Congress

 - Be as concise as possible.
 Remember that each congressional office has dozens of legislative issues to cover and hundreds of constituent requests each day.

-- Include your home or work address in every letter, even in e-mails.
-Letters and e-mail with no return address are likely to be disregarded.
+- Include your home or work address in every letter, even in emails.
+Letters and emails with no return address are likely to be disregarded.

 - Thank the member of Congress for taking the time to read your letter.